sunfishcode/basic-text/docs/NFC.md

 # Is including NFC the right thing to do?

-At this time, it does seem to be.
+It's a good question.
 The following are some notes.

 ## What are the advantages of normalizing?